JulePralle/SDC_Term1_Project2_TrafficSignClassifier/writeup_JP.md

 The code for calculating the accuracy of the model is located in the 14th cell of the Ipython notebook.

-My final model results were:
+My final model results are:
 * Test Accuracy = 0.929
 * Train Accuracy = 0.990
 * Validation Accuracy = 0.956